• Skip to primary navigation

 • These cookies spread out quite a bit when they bake so be sure to leave at least 2 inches between the cookie dough balls when you put them on the baking sheet.
 Depending on the size of the baking sheet you may need to bake the cookies on 2 baking sheets.

 • Do not refrigerate this cookie dough before baking.
-The cookies don't spread well this way and end up burning easily on the bottom.
+If you do refrigerate them the cookies don't spread well and end up burning easily on the bottom.

 How to store: